Getting Started with Open Payments Java SDK

 Get Coding!

 Give the Java SDK a spin in your project.
-Try it out, break it, and let us know what you think via GitHub or the Interledger community channels.
+Try it out and let us know what you think via GitHub or the Interledger Slack community channels.
 Your feedback will shape where this goes next!

 As we are open source, you can easily check our work on GitHub.
 If the work mentioned here inspired you, we welcome your contributions.
 You can join our community slack or participate in the next community call, which takes place each second Wednesday of the month.